This is the online library of the genealogy collection and other interests of Norma Gillespie, a retired genealogist.

-If you have an account in this library or have left comments, these are now only seen by the Administrator.
 You can request that we erase any personal data we hold about you.
 This does not include any data we are obliged to keep for legal, or security purpose.

 We never sell your information to anyone We do not give out your name with contact information, except in very limited, special circumstances If someone wants to contact you through our office, we will notify you, if we have a current email on file to do so.

 The genealogy section of this website will remain completely separate from a posting of a variety of personal interests by the author.

 The latest technological changes and international laws regarding websites takes considerable time to learn and apply.
 The content of this website, other than family history research, changes from time to time, with older content often withdraw into privacy.